How does one normally think about money? How should one think about money?

-I’m 42, and if this is as bad as life is going to get, I consider myself very fortunate, not to mention happy.
+I’m in my forties, and if this is as bad as life is going to get, I consider myself very fortunate, not to mention happy.

 The hedonic treadmill gets appropriate treatment, the benefits of a short commute were featured (the morning and afternoon commutes were two of the three most stressful of 19 daily activities in one study), and the importance of connecting with family and friends were touted as good for both happiness and health.

 On buying freedom:

 “When I talk to college students, I don’t tell them to follow their dreams.
 Instead, I tell them to focus on making and saving money.
 I even suggest that they might deliberately opt for a less interesting but higher-paying job, so they can sock away serious sums of money.”

 He goes on to say there will be time to pursue your passions, and you’ll be better equipped to do so without trepidation when you’re a bit older and more financially secure.
 Sound advice, I say.

 Once again, investing is a topic on which we see eye to eye.
 He talks about the tyranny of investment fees, the benefits of delaying social security, and the beautiful simplicity of a three fund portfolio.